boscoh/uniprot/readme.md

 The metadata is then returned as a dictionary with the original seqids as keys.
 You can follow the logic in this function to construct functions of your own design.

 ## Changelog

+### 1.2
+- changed the cache parameter of `batch_uniprot_id_mapping_pairs` and `batch_uniprot_metadata`  to a directory `cache_dir`
+- the batch functions now saves the seqids parameters and will do a clean search  if the cached seqids do not match
+- abstracted all screen output to the `logging` function that can be overwritten

 ### 1.1
 - sort_seqids_by_uniprot